 Artificial Insemination

 This is the simplest of all the assisted reproduction techniques.
-It consists of depositing a semen sample directly into the woman’s uterus to improve the chances of the egg being fertilised.
-The sperm will have been prepared in the laboratory in advance in order to increase potential for fertilisation.
+It consists of depositing a semen sample directly into the woman’s uterus to improve the chances of the egg being fertilized.
+The sperm will have been prepared in the laboratory in advance in order to increase potential for fertilization.
 For a detailed explanation of what is involved, see our video about artificial insemination on the IVI YouTube channel.

 The use of IVF and ICSI in severe male infertility